kapouer/upcache/README-vary.md

 - legacy Vary, request value is mapped to cache key value with a different response header than the request header, seen with Accept* content negotiation.
-- modern Vary, request value is mapped with the same response header than the request header, seen with Client Hints.
+- modern Vary, request value is mapped with the same response header as the request header, seen with Client Hints.